Average and Quantile Effects in Nonseparable Panel Models: Empirical Examples

-We now turn to an empirical application of our methods to a binary choice panel model of female labor force participation.
-It is based on a sample of married women in the National Longitudinal Survey of Youth 1979 (NLSY79).
-We focus on the relationship between participation and the presence of young children in the years 1990, 1992, and 1994.
-The NLSY79 data set is convenient to apply our methods because it provides a relatively homogenous sample of women between 25 and 33 year-old in 1990, what reduces the extent of other potential confounding factors that may affect the participation decision, such as the age profile, and that are more difficult to incorporate in our methods.
-Other studies that estimate similar models of participation in panel data include Heckman and MaCurdy (1980), Heckman and MaCurdy (1982), Chamberlain (1984), Hyslop (1999), Chay and Hyslop (2000), Carrasco (2001), Carro (2007), and Fern\'{a}ndez-Val (2008).
+For an application of the semiparametric bounds we consider a binary choice panel model of female labor force participation.
+We focus on the relationship between participation and the presence of young children in the household.
+Other studies that estimate similar models of participation in panel data include Heckman and MaCurdy (1980, 1982), Chamberlain (1984), Hyslop (1999), Chay and Hyslop (2000), Carrasco (2001), Carro (2007), and Fern\'{a}ndez-Val (2009).

+The empirical analysis is based on a sample of married women from the National Longitudinal Survey of Youth 1979 (NLSY79).
 The sample consists of 1,587 married women.
 Only women continuously married, not students or in the active forces, and with complete information on the relevant variables in the entire sample period are selected from the survey.
 Descriptive statistics for the sample are shown in Table 2.
-The labor force participation variable ($LFP$) is an indicator that takes the value one if the woman employment status is ``in the labor force'' according to the CPS definition, and zero otherwise.
-The fertility variable ($kids$) indicates whether the woman has any child less than 3 year-old.
-We focus on very young preschool children as most empirical studies find that their presences have the strongest impact on the mother participation decision. $LFP$ is stable across the years considered, whereas $kids$ is increasing.
+The labor force participation variable ($LFP$) is an indicator that takes the value one if the woman's employment status is \textquotedblleft in the labor force\textquotedblright\ according to the CPS definition, and zero otherwise.
+The fertility variable ($kids$) indicates whether the woman has any children younger than 3 years.
+We focus on very young, preschool children as most empirical studies find that their presences have the strongest impact on the mother's participation decision. $LFP$ is stable across the years considered, whereas $kids$ is decreasing.
 The proportion of women that change fertility status grows steadily with the number of time periods of the panel, but there are still $49\%$ of the women in the sample for which the effect of fertility is not identified after 3 periods.

 The empirical specification we use is similar to Chamberlain (1984).
 In particular, we estimate the following equation